ivoleitao/stash/packages/stash/README.md

 On both cases if the name of the vault is not provided a uuid is automatically assigned as the name.
 By using different names you can reuse the same storage and partition your data accordingly

 Now let's create a cache.
-In this case a new type store is needed as the cache needs additional fields to support expiry and eviction.
-In the example bellow a store is created followed by a cache with a max capacity of 10.
-Note that the eviction policy is only applied if `maxEntries` is specified
+In this case a new type of store is needed as the cache needs additional fields to support expiry and eviction.
+In the example bellow a store is created followed by a cache with a max capacity of 10. *Note:* that the eviction policy is only applied if `maxEntries` is specified

 ```dart
   // Creates a in-memory store